Updated 2026-05-18

 On a holiday:

-- If an employee does check in (optional holiday, or company decides to work that day), their attendance is recorded normally with status Present.
+• If an employee does check in (optional holiday, or the company works that day), attendance is recorded with status Present.

 Editing and deleting